Going to the southern part of Netherlands? Visit the windmill complex at Kinderdijk, a UNESCO World Heritage since 1997.

 Lastly, you may also visit Wisboom pumping station that is now the Kinderdijk Visitors Centre.
 It’s situated on the right side if facing the main road.
 Here you can have a break after walking or cycling, and enjoy some drinks.
 You can also find more souvenirs, and there’s a room where they show a film about the Kinderdijk windmills.

 It’s free to watch the film so you might wanna check it out if you wanna know more about the history of this place.
 At the entrance, they will let you know if the film has started or not.
 It’s pretty short so you don’t really wait for a long time, and don’t worry about getting bored.

-This place is hands down one of the BEST I visited during this whole Europe trip!
-Big thanks to Weiwei for suggesting it!
+This place is hands down one of the BEST I have visited during this whole Europe trip!
+Big thanks to my friend Weiwei for suggesting it!
 Now going back to Amsterdam, I basically just did the reverse: ride a Bus 90 to Utrecht Centraal station, then go to Amsterdam Centraal station from there.
 Goodbye gorgeous Kinderdijk!